 The MIG, a part of the Statutory Accident Benefit Schedule (SABS), replaces the Pre-Authorized Framework, and its contents are pursuant to s.
 268.3 of the Insurance Act.
 The new guidelines provide rules for the goods and services that will be paid for by the insurer without insurer approval if the victim sustains a minor injury.

-The Financial Services Commission of Ontario explains that the objectives of the MIG are three-fold:
+The Financial Services Regulatory Authority of Ontario explains that the objectives of the MIG are three-fold:

 - Speedy treatment – the new guidelines allow for speedier access to rehabilitation services and treatment without prior approval from the insurance company, provided the victim has sustained an injury defined in MIG as a “minor injury;”